walston/qmk_firmware/docs/newbs_flashing.md

 There are a number of DFU commands that you can use to flash firmware to a STM32 device:

-* `:dfu-util` - The default command for flashing to STM32 devices, and will wait until an STM32 bootloader is present. .
+-   `:dfu-util` - The default command for flashing to STM32 devices, and will wait until an STM32 bootloader is present. .
-* `:dfu-util-split-left` - This flashes the normal firmware, just like the default option (`:dfu-util`).
+-   `:dfu-util-split-left` - This flashes the normal firmware, just like the default option (`:dfu-util`).
 However, this also configures the "Left Side" EEPROM setting for split keyboards.
-* `:dfu-util-split-right` - This flashes the normal firmware, just like the default option (`:dfu-util`).
+-   `:dfu-util-split-right` - This flashes the normal firmware, just like the default option (`:dfu-util`).
 However, this also configures the "Right Side" EEPROM setting for split keyboards.
-* `:st-link-cli` - This allows you to flash the firmware via ST-LINK's CLI utility, rather than dfu-util.
+-   `:st-link-cli` - This allows you to flash the firmware via ST-LINK's CLI utility, rather than dfu-util.

 ### BootloadHID

 For Bootmapper Client(BMC)/bootloadHID/ATmega32A based boards, when you're ready to compile and flash your firmware, open up your terminal window and run the build command:

-    make <my_keyboard>:<my_keymap>:bootloaderHID
+    make <my_keyboard>:<my_keymap>:bootloadHID

 For example, if your keymap is named "xyverz" and you're building a keymap for a jj40, you'll use this command:

-    make jj40:xyverz:bootloaderHID
+    make jj40:xyverz:bootloadHID

 Once the firmware finishes compiling, it will output something like this:

 ```
 Linking: .build/jj40_default.elf                                                                   [OK]